cptmadman121/visual_companion/TrayVisionPrompt/Installer.md

 ## Updating
 - Replace the installation folder contents with the new release build.
-- Preserve the `%APPDATA%\TrayVisionPrompt` folder to keep your configuration and logs.
+- Preserve the `%APPDATA%\deskLLM` folder to keep your configuration and logs.

 ## Uninstallation
 1. Exit the Tray icon via `Beenden`.
 2. Delete the installation directory.
-3. Remove `%APPDATA%\TrayVisionPrompt` if you no longer need logs or configuration.
+3. Remove `%APPDATA%\deskLLM` if you no longer need logs or configuration.
 4. Delete any startup shortcuts.